-- A guard service employee who guards the lamp factory which ships its products across state lines.
+- A guard service employee who guards the lamp factory which ships its products across state lines; or

 - A maintenance employee who repairs a pressing machine at a nearby garment factory which sells its products in other states.

-The above are only examples and the listing is not intended to include all possible employees who are engaged in the production of goods for interstate commerce.
-Now that you have a good idea of what is required to be engaged in the production of goods for interstate commerce, please answer the following question.
+The above are only examples and aren’t intended to include all possible employees who are engaged in the production of goods for interstate commerce.
+Now that you have a good idea of what is required to be engaged in the production of goods for interstate commerce, please answer the following question:

 Are you engaged in the production of goods for interstate commerce or in a closely related and directly essential job?